input-output-hk/cardano-haskell/README.md

 $ cardano-repo-tool repo-status
 ```

-There are also commands to update indivdual or all repos (and rebase if there
+There are also commands to update individual or all repos (and rebase if there
 are local patches)
 ```
 $ cardano-repo-tool update-repos